₹198.00

 Ans 6.

-Regional Development Banks (RDBs) are multilateral financial institutions established to support the economic development of specific regions.
-Examples include the Asian Development Bank (ADB), African Development Bank (AfDB), Inter-American Development Bank (IDB), and European Bank for Reconstruction and Development (EBRD).
-These institutions primarily
+Regional Development Banks (RDBs) are financial institutions established to promote economic growth, poverty reduction, and regional cooperation among member countries.
+Examples include the Asian Development Bank (ADB), African Development Bank (AfDB), European Bank for Reconstruction and Development (EBRD), and Inter-American Development